MaxTillotson/dog-rescue-pattern-library/patterns/navigations/README.md

-This will be displayed at the bottom of the website to let the user know that they have reached the end.
+These are the navigation buttons for social media.

+The navigation for the website can be seen in the header.